How to protect your favorite marigolds - the decoration of our sites - from diseases and pests?

 Among those who love to grow gardens and work in areas marigolds are the most popular type of flower.
 They bloom these areas with their flowering.
 These flowers are often planted around the edges of the beds, as they protect the nearby plants from pests.
 Marigold unpretentious, but need attention, as with improper care they can get sick, although this happens in rare cases.

-Watch the video: 7 Plants That Repel Mosquitoes and Other Insects (May 2024).
+Watch the video: 7 Plants That Repel Mosquitoes and Other Insects (December 2024).